zephir-lang/zephir-docs/es-ES/control-structures.md

 <a name='loops-for'></a>

-### Declaración For
+### For Statement

-`for` es una estructura de control que permite recorrer matrices o cadenas de texto:
+A `for` is a control structure that allows to traverse arrays or strings:

     for item in ["a", "b", "c", "d"] {
         echo item, "\n";
     }

-Las claves hash se pueden obtener proporcionando una variable tanto para la clave como para el valor:
+Keys in hashes can be obtained by providing a variable for both the key and value:

     let items = ["a": 1, "b": 2, "c": 3, "d": 4];